jpilgrim/aspec_rb/README.md

 To install from a local build:

 ```
-gem install pkg/aspec_rb<version>.gem
+gem install pkg/aspec_rb<your_version>.gem
 ```

+### Deployment

-To release a new version, edit the version number in `lib/aspec_rb/version.rb`, run bundle install to regenerate the `Gemfile.lock`.
+To release a new version, edit the version number in `lib/aspec_rb/version.rb` and run `bundle install`.
-To release this version, use `rake release` command, providing all has been committed.
-This command builds the gem to the pkg directory in preparation for a push to Rubygems.org.
+Publishing to Rubygems.org is done automatically when a new version is detected on the master branch and Travis builds are green.

 ### Testing